TorstenH82/docs/dabdream/donationkey.md

 ## Place a Donation

 Visit [Ko-fi](https://ko-fi.com/appswitcher) to place a donation.
+If you've already donated, you can skip this step.

 ## Get Transaction Details

-Check your emails and copy one of the URLs that link to your donation.
+Check your email and copy one of the URLs that links to your donation.

 ![Donation Receipt](assets/DonationReceipt.png)